-Virginia General Assembly Delegate Lashrecse Aird was elected in November 2015 to represent the 63rd District, which includes all of the City of Petersburg, parts of the City of Hopewell, Chesterfield, Dinwiddie and Prince George County.
+Virginia Delegate Lashrecse D. Aird was sworn in January 2016 to represent the 63rd House District, which includes all of the City of Petersburg, all of Dinwiddie County and parts of Chesterfield County.
 She holds the special distinction of being the youngest woman ever elected to the Virginia House of Delegates.

 Delegate Aird serves on the General Laws; Health, Welfare and Institutions; and Appropriations committees.
 Out of session, she serves on the joint subcommittees on the Future Competiveness of Higher Education in Virginia, Mental Health Services in the Twenty-First Century and Local Governments in Fiscal Distress.

 Delegate Aird’s service is guided by her allegiance to the citizens she represents and her devotion to improving their quality of life.
 In her first two legislative terms, she has placed a significant emphasis on improving education—K-12 and higher education—workforce development, and economic and social justice.

 Delegate Aird’s professional life reflects her conviction that the struggle for equality begins with political freedom and education.
 Working side by side with the president as chief of staff, and as a member of the executive leadership team at Richard Bland College of William and Mary, she guides policy development that helps today’s students become tomorrow’s leaders.